joshmfrancis/Hello-World-in-Piet/README.md

 # Hello World!
-It is the first program you should make in any language, so that is what I did!
+It is the first program you should make in any language!

 Piet is a Turing complete esoteric stack-based programming language made to look like a Piet Mondrian painting.
 It was created by David Morgan-Mar in the 1990s.